tarantool/stat/README.md

 returns various metrics about Tarantool

 *Args*:
- - `include_vinyl_count` - include space:count if engine is vinyl, default value is true
+ - `include_vinyl_count` - include space:count if engine is vinyl, default value is false
  - `only_numbers` - include only numeric metrics, default value is false

 *Returns*: